 We have nothing against superfoods other than cacao- on the contrary!
 They can be an excellent addition to smoothies, to be taken as tinctures, and enjoyed as teas.
 They have some incredible effects on people that founder, Emma, has felt first hand!
 But, we prefer to save them for the aforementioned and to keep good chocolate pure, recognizable, and always, always delicious.

 I have a blog and I would like some samples from Zimt to review- can you please send me product?
 We get a tonne of product requests for this sort of endeavour.
-Unfortunately, our chocolate is very difficult to make, and we really still need to have some left to sell to help pay for our employees, raw materials, rent, etc… Thank you for asking and for your interest, but unless you can show us how your reviewing Zimt on your blog/social media channel will help way more people get way more chocolate, we will have to respectfully decline.
-But seriously, thank you for thinking of us!
-And absolutely the best of luck to you on getting yourself out there, too.
+Unfortunately, our chocolate is very difficult to make, and we really still need to have some left to sell to help pay for our employees, raw materials, rent, etc… Thank you for asking and for your interest, but unless you can show us how your reviewing Zimt on your blog/social media channel will help way more people get way more of our chocolate, we will have to respectfully decline.

 I am organizing a fundraiser and I would like to get a product donation from Zimt- how can I make this happen?
 We get a tonne of product requests for this sort of endeavour, too!
 If you are working on a fundraiser to support animal rights, children's rights, or sexual assault victim support, though, drop us a line and we will do our best to help you out.
 And thank you for your amazing work.

 Is your cacao fair trade?
 It is indeed.
 We get cacao from Ecuador and from Peru (certified fair trade by Transfair).
-Both sources are absolutely committed to making sure that those who harvest and process the cacao are treated as they should be- with respect and dignity (which, includes a fair pay check.)
+Both sources are absolutely committed to making sure that those who harvest and process the cacao are treated as they should be- with respect and dignity (which, includes a fair pay check.).
+'Fair trade' certification is a huge issue, though, and we don't prioritize it- it costs farmers and processors a lot of money to maintain- money which could (and should) be going to harvesters and processors, not a certifier.

 Why are all of your products vegan?